Made from scratch

 Sometimes, Guo laments her situation, explaining how “it’s tiring” to work manually, emphasizing on how one should “use [their] head to make money and not [their] hands.”
 For her, there was “没办法” — no choice.

 However, she still feels that she has learned a lot through her experience and believes that it helps make her a better person.
-One trait she emphasizes on is honesty, especially in regards to a small business — “the customers and staff trust me so I must be honest.”
+One trait she emphasizes is honesty, especially in regard to a small business — “the customers and staff trust me so I must be honest.”
 She remembers one time, a customer gave her four one-hundred-dollar bills for a two-hundred-dollar order, leaving Guo to pause and laugh, “‘Is this a test or a [very large tip]?'”

 She also learned that she needs to “发挥我的特长” — play to her strengths.
 This means standing her ground with stubborn customers, always making sure to “slow down,” because “just because one customer is unhappy, I can’t let everyone else be unhappy too.”
 But more importantly, she focuses on treating her customers and staff with respect, embodying the image of being “soft and nice.”